OdysseyPTA/OdysseyPTA.github.io/ticketing.md

 # FAQ

+[//]: <> (## K12 & 345)

-## I don't care which showing I go to.
+### I don't care which showing I go to.
 What can I do to help everyone else?

 Usually the first showing has more demand than the second showing.
 Choose the second showing.[^2]

 [^2]: "But won't this load up the second showing instead?"
 If we find this to be a problem, we will update the FAQ.
 We're skeptical that enough people both, (1) genuinely don't care which date/time they attend, and (2) will read this far in this document, to skew attendance heavily to the second showing.
+Feel free to flip a coin instead.

-## The limit is four tickets.
+### The limit is four tickets.
 I need five tickets.
 What can I do?

 You have two options to get that extra ticket: